OCTRON-tracking/OCTRON-docs/docs/analysing.md

 - **Tracker...:** if you have annotated more than one object for a given label (e.g. *artemia 1*, *artemia 2*), a tracker needs to be used to help the model determine which is which across frames.
 Pick the one you prefer in this drop-down menu.
 If you only have one object per label, click the **1 subject** option and select the **ByteTrack** tracker from the dropdown.
 See below for detailed explanation about the available trackers.

 ### BoxMOT Trackers
 OCTRON uses the BotMOT library to provide state-of-the-art tracking capabilities.
-The available trackers are designed for different scenarios and can be grouped into two main categories
+The available trackers are designed for different scenarios and can be grouped into two main categories:

 - Motion-Only Trackers (ByteTrack and OcSort - pale yellow in dropdown menu).
 These trackers rely primarily on predicting where objects will move based on their previous positions and velocities (usually with Kalman filters).
 They're:
     - Fast and efficient: Less computationally intensive